 The main areas of research within the current group are:

-Biological fluid mechanics
+Theoretical and applied fluid mechanics

 Numerical analysis and scientific computing